Informfully/Documentation/docs/source/database.rst

      - Integer
      - Controls the number of lines that are used for the title of an article on the small article previews.
 It can be increased up to 3 in case that ``maxNrExplanationTags`` is set to 0.

-An example of how the likeSurvey field could look like is shown below:
+An example of what the likeSurvey field could look like is shown below:

 .. code-block:: json